How Does a No-Closing-Cost Refinance Work?

 Closing costs usually pay for lender fees as well as loan origination fees, third-party expenditures, appraisal fees, and underwriting and processing costs.
 Refinance lenders also take on costs that originate from third parties, including escrow and title costs.

-With a no-closing-cost refinance, you potentially save money on closing costs, lower your monthly mortgage payments, and build equity in your home faster.
+With a no-closing-cost refinance, you potentially save money on closing costs, lower your monthly payment, and build equity in your home faster.

 It’s certainly tempting and may be the right choice for certain types of borrowers.
 However, those closing costs saved are costs added to the loan amount that you’ll eventually have to pay back.